 How to make a knight rider LED chaser (part ii)

 Hello guys, Welcome back to my blog.
-Today we are going to talk about the second or last part of the article on making a knight rider LED bulb chaser.
+Today we are going to talk about the second or last part of the article on making a Knight Rider LED bulb chaser.
 We created one LED bulb pattern in the previous project.
 Do you remember it?
 Its code does not match a good programmer.
 It is a match for one LED bulb pattern, but not for multiple LED bulb patterns.

 So let’s see how this code works in a few steps.
 I used the for loop in the Arduino language for this code.